Xavious/ShipDB/README.md

 # ShipDB

-**A comprehensive ship tracking and docking history system for Mudlet**
+**A comprehensive ship tracking and docking history system, Mudlet package, for Legends of the Jedi**

 ShipDB automatically captures ship information when you locate vessels in-game, maintaining both a master ship registry and complete docking history.
 Track ship movements, filter by any criteria, and analyze patterns across all your discoveries.